thannes30/findthat/README.md

 <li>Check-in at an unlimited amount of venues.</li>
 </ul>

-<h4>Our web app is built using Ruby on Rails 4, HTML 5 Geolocation, Foursquare API V2, and the Google Maps API V3.</h4>
+<h4>The app is built using Ruby on Rails 4, HTML 5 Geolocation, Foursquare API V2, and the Google Maps API V3.</h4>

 <h4>Visit us at <a href="http://findthat.herokuapp.com/">findthat.herokuapp.com<